 - Most importantly, tack should be clean, well serviced and properly adjusted to fit the horse/pony. - Regulation snaffles, pelhams and full bridles, all with cavesson nose bands, are recommended. - A judge may penalize for non-conventional bits (kimberwick) and nosebands (including dropped, figure-eight or flash nosebands). - Equipment should also include a forward seat or hunter type English saddle. - Standing martingales are permitted in over fences classes but are prohibited in all under saddle and Dressage classes.
-All other types of martingales may be considered unconventional and may be penalized. - Bosals, mechanical hackamores, draw reins, boots, wraps and bandages are prohibited in all Hunter classes, except in the case of inclement weather when management may permit the use of bell boots. - In Jumper classes, standing or running martingales (used in a conventional manner), boots, wraps and bandages are permitted. - Whips must be no longer than 30 inches.
+All other types of martingales may be considered unconventional and may be penalized. - Bosals, mechanical hackamores, boots, wraps and bandages are prohibited in all Hunter classes, except in the case of inclement weather when management may permit the use of bellboots. - In Jumper classes, standing or running martingales (used in a conventional manner), boots, wraps and bandages are permitted.
+When using a curb with any leverage bit, it must be constructed of loose links, joints, and/or lie smooth against the jaw of the horse and be free of twists, sharp objects or anything inhumane.
+A curb may be wrapped or inserted into a cover for the comfort of the horse. - Whips must be no longer than 30 inches.
 Whips that are weighted at the end are prohibited at any time. - Draw reins are prohibited.